IrenBod/holbertonschool-simple_shell/README.md

 Here are some examples of commands you can run in the Simple Shell:

 **Running a simple command**:
 *		$ ls (Output: Lists the files and directories in the current working directory)

 **Changing the directory:**
 *		$ cd /path/to/directory
 		Output: Changes the current directory to the specified path.

 **Printing the current directory:**
 *		$ pwd
 		Output: Displays the current working directory

 **Running a command with arguments:**
 *		$ ls -l /home
 		Output: Lists the files and directories in /home in long format.

 **Printing environment variables:**
 *		$ env
 		Output: Displays the current environment variables.

 **Exiting the shell:**
 *		$ exit
 		Output: Exits the Simple Shell.

 **Handling invalid commands:**
 *		$ invalidcommand
 		Output: `./hsh: 1: invalidcommand: not found

+**Running commands from a file:**
+		$ echo -e "ls -l\npwd\ncd /\nls" > commands.txt
+		./hsh < commands.txt
+		Output: Executes the commands from the file `commands.txt` sequentially.

+**Running commands through a pipe:**
+		$ echo "ls -l" | ./hsh
+		 Output: Executes the `ls -l` command.

 ## Files

 * main.c: Contains the main function, which starts the shell loop.